getyourguide/db-rocket/README.md

 ## Troubleshooting

-If building your package is failing upgrade the build library:
+If building your package is failing (happens on Mac) upgrade the build library:

 ```sh
 python3 -m pip install --upgrade build